hashicorp/vagrant/docs/vagrantfile.md

 `config.chef.provisioning_path` is the folder on the virtual machine where Vagrant will copy a small ruby script to include the cookbooks and a json chef configuration file.
 A chef solo command will be issued from within this directory to put chef to work.
 This setting usually doesn't have to be changed.

 {% highlight bash %}
-$ sudo chef solo -c solo.rb -j dna.json
+$ sudo chef-solo -c solo.rb -j dna.json
 {% endhighlight %}

 `config.chef.run_list` is an array of recipes and/or roles to run on the node.
 This can be used to run